aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/prerequisites.en.md

     ```

 {{% notice tip %}}
-The docker build process will take a few minutes to complete, so you should continue with the workshop while you wait for it to complete.
-To do so, leave your current terminal open and return to your previous terminal tab in Cloud9.
+It's expected to see some red text output during this build process.
+The `docker build` process will take up to 15 minutes to complete, so you should continue with the workshop while it builds.
+To do so, leave your current terminal session open and return to your previous terminal session in your Cloud9 IDE.
 {{% /notice %}}

 ---